USI at a Glance

 The Physical Plant Services Center houses the central power plant and offices.

-The Publishing Services Center is the location of the copy center, creative and printing services, news and photography..
+The Publishing Services Center is the location of the Copy Center, Creative and Print Services, University Communications and Photography and Multimedia.

 The University Home, built entirely with private donations, was given to the University in 1983 by the USI Foundation.
-It is the residence for USI's First Family and a center for hospitality.
+It is currently used as a center for hospitality.

-USI Public Safety building is located on the west side of the University Center.
+The USI Public Safety building is located on the west side of the University Center.